IBM/dstc-noesis/README.md

 A new set of disentangled Ubuntu IRC dialogs will be provided in this challenge.
 The dataset consists of two party conversations extracted from the Ubuntu IRC channel.
 A typical dialog starts with a question that was asked by *participant_1*, and then someone else, *participant_2*, responds with either an answer or follow-up questions that then lead to a back-and-forth conversation.
-In this challenge, the context of each dialog contains more than 3 turns which occured between the two participants and the next turn of *participant_2* should be selected from the given set of candidate utterances.
+In this challenge, the context of each dialog contains more than 3 turns which occurred between the two participants and the next turn of *participant_2* should be selected from the given set of candidate utterances.
 We focus on *participant_2* to set the task up as creating a bot that could help provide answers.
-Relavent external information of the form of Linux manual pages is also provided.
+Relevant external information of the form of Linux manual pages is also provided.

 ### Advising dataset